Chanathip Songkrasin: Style of play

 Chanathip usually plays in the position of attacking midfielder who provides the chance for his front line.
 He is known for his pace, agility, and dribbles that can handle 1-3 opponents while in possession and can play both feet.
 Chanathip also has the special threat of powerful and accurate shots from outside the box.
 Gongphop Songkrasin, Chanathip's father, and his first trainer later revealed that he was supposed to train his son with the style of his idol Diego Maradona.

+Due to his short stature, Chanathip has a lower centre of gravity than taller players, which gives him greater agility, allowing him to change direction more quickly and evade opposing tackles.
+His short, strong legs allow him to excel in short bursts of acceleration while his quick feet enable him to retain control of the ball when dribbling at speed.
+Chanathip pace and technical ability enable him to undertake individual dribbling runs towards goal, in particular during counterattacks, usually starting from the halfway line or the right side of the pitch.